justcodeSK/CYB_TSK-3/README.md

 # Task 3 - Vulnerability Scan on My PC

 ## Tool Used
-- Nessus Essentials (or OpenVAS)
+- Greenbone OpenVAS
-- VM (Kali Linux 2025.1c)
+- VM (Kali Linux 2025.2)

 ## Scan Target
 - Localhost : inet 192.168.56.103

 ## Scan Type
-- Full vulnerability scan
+- Full vulnerability scan TCP and UDP.

 ## Configuration & Installation
 - Used Kali Linux OS is much better than using a windows OS Enviornment.